 But will they find you?

 Social proof for the purpose of customer retention comes in many shapes and sizes.
 Although you can’t force your customers to spread the word about your brand and its products, there are plenty of foolproof ways to encourage such behavior time and time again.
 Regardless of your audience, consider the following means of building social proof for your fashion brand.

 Fashion is all about visuals and aesthetics.
 Therefore, fashion brands should strongly consider a “show, don’t tell” approach to putting their products on display.

-Through user generated content, you can leverage your existing customers and pique the interest of new buyers simultaneously.
+Through User Generated Content, you can leverage your existing customers and pique the interest of new buyers simultaneously.
 The beauty of UGC comes in the fact that your customers are doing the legwork for you.

 Think that your customers aren’t hungry to share their photos and advocate for your brand?
 Think again.
-There are billions of photos uploaded to social media daily, many of which are being attributed to showing off fashion brands and their hashtags.
+There are millions of photos uploaded to social media daily, many of which are being attributed to showing off fashion brands and their hashtags.

 In short, a simplified UGC strategy would look like something like this: